TimFau/language-learning-app/README.md

 # Project is still in development phase, but works

+## To test the initial (less developed) version of this project go to https://codepen.io/TimFau/pen/wLOLzq

-# Idea came after seeing this : https://www.reddit.com/r/lifehacks/comments/b81zqh/using_google_sheets_to_translate_batches_of_words/
+Idea came after seeing this : https://www.reddit.com/r/lifehacks/comments/b81zqh/using_google_sheets_to_translate_batches_of_words/

-# I liked having a list to add all the words too that I wanted to learn, but wanted a way to quiz myself on them.
+I liked having a list to add all the words I wanted to learn, but wanted a way to quiz myself on them.